The Voice Belgique

 The Voice Belgique is a Francophone Belgian reality television singing competition.
-The TV show is part of the international "Voice" franchise that started in the Netherlands as The Voice of Holland.
+The TV show is part of the international The Voice franchise that started in the Netherlands as The Voice of Holland.
 It began on 20 December 2011, one month after its Flemish Belgian counterpart, The Voice van Vlaanderen went on air.
 It is currently airing on La Une from RTBF network.

 One of the important premises of the show is the quality of the singing talent.
 Four coaches, themselves popular performing artists, train the talents in their group and occasionally perform with them.
 Talents are selected in blind auditions, where the coaches cannot see, but only hear the auditioner.

-The original panel featured Quentin Mosimann, Lio, duo from Joshua and Beverly Jo Scott; the panel for the upcoming twelfth season will feature Loïc Nottet, Christophe Willem, Hoshi and Axelle Red.
+The original panel featured Quentin Mosimann, Lio, duo from Joshua and Beverly Jo Scott; the panel for the most recent twelfth season featured Loïc Nottet, Christophe Willem, Hoshi and Axelle Red.
 Coaches that have made an appearance in previous seasons include Marc Pinilla, Natasha St-Pier, Bastian Baker, Jali, Stanislas, Chimène Badi, Cats on Trees, Bigflo & Oli, Matthew Irons, Slimane Nebchi, Vitaa, Typh Barrow, Henri PFR, Black M, Mentissa and Hatik.